-Spawning Steelhead preferred mainstem habitat as compared to natural side channel and constructed off-channel habitat by a large margin during all survey years (83%-99%).
-In 2020, 89% of the total number of redds were observed in mainstem sites.
-Average redd size was about 2 m2 during all years.
+89% of the total number of redds were observed in mainstem sites.
+Average redd size was about 2 m during all years.
 Misidentification of resident trout or lamprey redds as Steelhead redds did not appear to be an issue, as the former were much smaller than Steelhead redds, and, in the case of trout, spawning was largely complete prior to the beginning of Steelhead spawning.